richardmillen/etude-2-net-patterns/README.md

 1. [Designing the API](http://zguide.zeromq.org/page:all#Designing-the-API)
 1. [Dealing with Blocked Peers](http://zguide.zeromq.org/page:all#Dealing-with-Blocked-Peers)

-*I implemented many of the examples above (in C++) as a learning exercise.
-Although my implementations are 'experimental' in nature and therefore quite *raw*, some of them do resolve issues that I found when trying to run the 'official' examples.
-Also, each example is self-contained i.e. no external dependencies besides ZeroMQ itself.
-This should make it easier to understand the code, in contrast with the examples in the zguide which use a collection of opaque helper functions.*
+*I implemented many of the examples above (in C++) as a learning exercise.*
+*Although my implementations are 'experimental' in nature and therefore quite* *raw, some of them do resolve issues that I found when trying to run the 'official'* *examples.
+Also, each example is self-contained i.e. no external dependencies* *besides ZeroMQ itself.
+This should make it easier to understand the code, in* *contrast with the examples in the zguide which use a collection of opaque helper* *functions.*

 *You can find my zguide examples [here](https://github.com/richardmillen/zguide-examples).*